Bristol, TN Demographics

 A map of Bristol's Population by Race

-Of the 504 places in Tennessee, Bristol is the 28th most populous.
+Bristol is ranked the 28th most populous place in Tennessee, out of 504 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bristol was ranked the 28th most populous place in the 2020 Census.

 Bristol's White Population